Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 No Longer A Good Enough Friend

-Best friends are supposed to understand you, share your joys and pain.
+Best friends are supposed to understand you, and share your joys and pain.
 However, scoliosis causes a subtle rift in your bestie relationship.
 Depending on the severity of your condition, there comes a time when you can no longer hide your deformity, despite the oversized, shapeless clothes.
 You are unable to blend in with the crowd, scoliosis makes you stand out.
 And, very few want to hang out with a freak-looking character.
-Definitely, not on a one to one basis, like best friends do.
+Definitely, not on a one-to-one basis, like best friends do.

-My best friend slowly found ways to avoid me, pretending to forget about our movie or shopping dates.
+My best friend slowly found ways to avoid me, pretending to forget about our movies or shopping dates.
 It was heartbreaking to know the real reason was how I looked.
 She was ashamed to be seen with me.
-Finally, for the sake of my own sanity I told her that I could not deal with her inconsiderate behavior, she denied being so.
+Finally, for the sake of my sanity, I told her that I could not deal with her inconsiderate behavior, and she denied being so.
 That was the end of ever having a best friend.
 It was better to be alone.

 Married Lover, Who Used Me